Damsith-LK/Web-Development-with-Python/README.md

 ## Things I have learned and projects I have finished ✅

+- Day 57 🧑‍💻
+   - Learnt about Jinja
+   - Create a super simple blog website using Flask, Jinja, css and html

 - Day 56 🧑‍💻
    - Learnt how to use .html and .css files with Flask